 technological developments and plays a vital role in many industries and

 applications.
-3DPAM2022 will discuss some of the key areas in this field 3D
+3DPAM2022 will discuss some of the key areas in this field of 3D

 Printing, Additive Manufacturing research outcomes.
 It will be a perfect forum